 Since I don’t like to waste a thing, I made use of what I had.
 My handy Kreg Jig (pocket hole jig) came out and helped me permanently reattach those hearts into their frames.

 After that, I removed the heart handle to the center piece as well and gave it all a fresh new coat of Early American stain.
-It’s one of my favorite classic colors I’ve used in my home and on my projects seen HERE.
+Also, it’s one of my favorite classic colors I’ve used in my home and on my projects seen HERE.

 Since I removed the handle I had to make a new one.
 What’s better than a stash of vintage wooden spools to help a girl out?
 That’s my kinda candy right there.
 Hoarder? nah… I use them for all sorts of projects and crafts.